donatik27/odyssey-examples/chapter1/erc20-fee/README.md

 cast call $ERC20 'balance(address)(uint256)' $ALICE_ADDRESS
 ```

-- We need to deploy a contract which verifies the user signature and execute ERC20 transfers.:
+- We need to deploy a contract which verifies the user signature and execute an ERC20 transfers.:

 ```bash
 forge create ERC20Fee --private-key $BOB_PK